mwerner640/hackBU_intro_to_python_2019/README.md

 # hackBU_intro_to_python_2019
+Spring 2019 HackBU Introduction to Python Challenges.
+---
-Spring 2019 HackBU Introduction to Python Challenges Start out with file Data_Types.md for beginner python, Loops.md for intermediate python, or Classes.md for advanced python.
+Start out with file Data_Types.md for beginner python, Loops.md for intermediate python, or Classes.md for advanced python.
 The last line of each file will direct you where to go next!